October 13, 2016, 8:30 AM - February 4, 2018, 5:00 PM @ Riley County Historical Museum

 October 26, 2017, 9:00 PM - 11:00 PM @ Auntie Mae's Parlor

 Plastique has reunited for various shows around Manhattan, and this show rocks the Aggieville underground at Auntie Mae's Parlor.

 October 26, 2017, 9:30 AM - 9:55 AM @ Manhattan Public Library

 A storytime designed for infants and young toddlers with their parents or caregivers.
 Enjoy bouncy songs, nursery rhymes, short books, and fun music.
 Suggested for 0-18 months.
 Caregivers participate with children.

 October 26, 2017, 11:00 AM - 11:30 AM @ Manhattan Public Library

-PreK kids ages 3 and up can hear engaging stories, rhymes, and silly songs based on the weekly theme.
-Every session will also feature interactive activities including a parachute or shakers.
+Pre-K kids ages 3 and up can hear engaging stories, rhymes and silly songs based on weekly themes.
+Every session features interactive activities including parachute or shakers.
 Caregivers attend with ages 2 and under.